PhD Qualifying Examination

 IMS Approval and Required Documentation

-IMS requires a PhD Qualifying Examination package submitted electronically for approval through the online examination portal a minimum of six working weeks prior to your proposed exam date.
+IMS requires a PhD Qualifying Examination package submitted electronically for approval through the online examination portal a minimum of four working weeks prior to your proposed exam date.
 The timeline allows for screening the research proposal, vetting the examination committee, and provides sufficient time for your examiners to read your proposal and prepare for the examination (especially the appraiser who submits their appraisal one week prior to the exam).
 Exceptions to the timeline are not possible due to the large number of examinations that we process.

 Submit your exam package online using the link above.
 The exam package comprises of: